 Early withdrawals from retirement accounts The 72(t) Calculator

-The Internal Revenue Code section 72(t) and 72(q) can allow for penalty free early withdrawals from retirement accounts under certain circumstances.
-These sections can allow you to begin receiving money from your retirement accounts before you turn age 59-1/2 generally without the normal 10% premature distribution penalty.
-Use this calculator to determine your allowable 72(t)/(q) Distribution and how it may be able to help fund your early retirement.
-The IRS rules regarding 72(t)/(q) Distributions are complex.
+Internal Revene Code sections 72(t) and 72(q) provide for tax-penalty-free early withdrawals from retirement accounts under certain circumstances.
+These provisions can allow you to begin receiving money from your retirement accounts before you reach age 591/2 generally without the normal 10% federal early withdrawal tax penalty.
+Use this calculator to determine your allowable 72(t)/(q) distribution and how it may be able to help fund your early retirement.
+The IRS rules regarding 72(t)/(q) distributions are complex.
 Please consult a qualified professional when making decisions about your personal finances.
 Please note that your financial institution may or may not support all the methods displayed via this calculator.

 RMD & stretch IRA calculator